falkodev/a3-vue-sample-project/README.md

 The first time you run `docker-compose up`, all Docker images will be downloaded and built.

-There is a dependency between the containers `app-backend` and `app-db`: the DB needs to be started to enable the server to start (otherwise, Feathers does not have a Mongo connection and is stuck).
+There is a dependency between the containers `vino-terr-apos` and `vino-terr-mongo`: the DB needs to be started to enable the server to start (otherwise, Feathers does not have a Mongo connection and is stuck).
 However, the first time, database users will be created, it takes time, and the timeout on Feathers side expires.
 So, read the logs and wait for the user `app-admin` to be created.
 When it is done, the DB is ready.
 You can now kill the docker containers by hitting `Ctrl + c` in your terminal or run `docker-compose stop` in another one.
 And run again `docker-compose up` or `make` as explained below.
 This time, the DB will start quickly, enabling the server to start correctly.

 <a id="3-2"></a>

 ### 3.2 Usual process [&#x2B06;](#contents)

 Run simply `make` to start on development mode.
-The backend part is accessible on `http://localhost:8080` (not much here apart from the routes documentation), and the frontend on `http://localhost:3000`.
+The CMS part is accessible on `http://localhost:8080`.
+The Vue app on `http://localhost:3000` when running with `npm run dev`.
+However, by default, the npm script is `npm run build:watch` to serve Vue files as static assets for the CMS.

 You can also look at the Makefile for other possible commands.
 The next section explains what commands to run.